Music of Qatar: Children's folk music

-Children's folk songs encompassed a wide array of vocal expressions, ranging from simple chants to melodic mawwals.
-Typically devoid of musical accompaniment, these songs were of great cultural significance.
-Often characterized by hand clapping and rhythmic patterns, folk songs facilitated group cohesion and were easily memorized, particularly among children.
+Children's folk songs range from simple chants to melodic mawwals.
+Typically devoid of musical accompaniment, these songs were often characterized by hand clapping and rhythmic patterns, and comprised folk songs easily memorized by children.
 As children progressed through various developmental stages, folk songs tailored to each phase played a role in their upbringing, from lullabies soothing newborns to celebratory tunes marking milestones like teething and first steps.
-Moreover, social gatherings and communal events were punctuated by various songs encompassing religious, social, and political themes.
+Moreover, social gatherings and communal events were celebrated by song.

 Al-Tahmida, a chant venerating Muhammad, symbolized the completion of Quranic memorization, inspiring peers to follow suit.
 Taq Taq ya Mattar expressed joy at rainfall, while Bal-houta hadi amarna was chanted during lunar eclipses.
 Ihmido yal qalqani uplifted children, while Bil nafila yammul shahm wal lahm was sung during the mid-Sha'ban month's fast, signifying anticipation of treats from neighbors in a tradition called Garangao.
 On festive occasions like Eid al-Fitr, songs such as Baker Al-Eid and Al-Ayedoh united children and adults in joyful celebration.

 Al-Farisa was a dance done only during Gurangao, a regional holiday that takes place on the 15th night of Ramadan.
 It would be performed by a group of young boys wearing a bisht and dakla who form a circle, which is then enclosed by a larger circle of adults.
 The conclusion of this dance would be with the arrival of a young boy on a fake horse with a play sword, which the boy then uses to duel the horse.
 The douf is used for this dance and is accompanied by singing.